roboll/helmfile/README.md

 you should be able to simply execute `helm plugin install https://github.com/databus23/helm-diff`.
 For more details please look at their [documentation](https://github.com/databus23/helm-diff#helm-diff-plugin).

+### delete

+The `helmfile delete` sub-command deletes all the releases defined in the manfiests

+Note that `delete` doesn't purge releases.
+So `helmfile delete && helmfile sync` results in sync failed due to that releases names are not deleted but preserved for future references.
+If you really want to remove releases for reuse, add `--purge` flag to run it like `helmfile delete --purge`.

 ### secrets

 The `secrets` parameter in a `helmfile.yaml` causes the [helm-secrets](https://github.com/futuresimple/helm-secrets) plugin to be executed to decrypt the file.